 Peer Reviewed Journal Articles

-"Big Corporate Network Data: Problems, Diagnostics and Fixes," Global Networks, forthcoming [accepted for publication in Jan 2018 issue].
+"Big Corporate Network Data: Problems, Diagnostics and Fixes," 2018.
+Global Networks 18(1): 3-32.
 Co-authored with Eelke M. Heemskerk, Frank W. Takes, Bruce Cronin, Javier Garcia-Bernardo, Vladimir Popov, W. Kindred Winecoff, Lasse Folke Henriksen and Audrey Laurin-Lamonthe.

 "Beyond the Revolving Door: Advocacy Behavior and Social Distance to Financial Regulators”, Business and Politics, Vol. 19, Issue 2 (2017), pp. 327-364.
 Co-authored with Tim Marple and James Heilman.